the-carlisle-group/Text2Date/README.md

 ~~~

 ## Formatting Patterns
-Text2Date uses a modified version of the `1200⌶` formatting pattern.
+Text2Date uses a modified version of the `1200⌶` formatting pattern specification.

 Text2Date formally divides time strings and their associated formatting patterns into two categories "fixed" and "variable".
 Variable formats must be delimited, fixed formats may or may not be delimited.